chrisg2/snaptest-dotnet/docs/SnapshotSettings.md

 ## NUnit settings

-The `SnapTest.NUnit.SnapshotSettings` class is derived from `SnapTest.SnapshotTestFrameworkSettingsBase` (and so inherits all settings from that base class), and provides capabilities for defaulting settings values as appropriate for performing snapshot comparisons from within the context of running NUnit tests.
+The `SnapTest.NUnit.SnapshotSettings` class is derived from `SnapTest.SnapshotTestFrameworkSettingsBase` (and so inherits all settings from that base class), and provides capabilities for defaulting settings values as appropriate for performing snapshot match operations from within the context of running NUnit tests.

 Defaults for following settings from the base class are overridden by `SnapTest.NUnit.SnapshotSettings` when a settings object is created using a builder obtained from `SnapshotSettings.GetBuilder()`: